mdwalters/blog/_posts/2022-09-15-eight-ball-flatpak.md

 ---

-Side Note: Everytime I ask it if I should get a life, it says yes.
+Everytime I ask it if I should get a life, it says yes.
 Does my own app hate me?